yezhihong/XEMC/README.md

 An example, Check_XS.C, is included in this file so you can understand how to make use of this code.
 Please feel free to ask me if you have any questions.

+## Note: I am cleaning up and optimizing the codes in the new folder "SRC_Clean/".
+It is an experimental version and will be changed frequently.